open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 for serving Prometheus metrics, including negotiating the [format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#openmetrics-text-format) of the response using the Content-Type header.
-Regardless of whether a Prometheus client libary is used, the Prometheus Exporter MUST support version `0.0.4` of the [Text-based format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).
+Regardless of whether a Prometheus client library is used, the Prometheus Exporter MUST support version `0.0.4` of the [Text-based format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).
 A Prometheus Exporter MAY support Exemplars and Exponential Histograms, which are [not currently supported by the Prometheus text format](../../compatibility/prometheus_and_openmetrics.md#differences-between-prometheus-formats),